benjaminpwarren/benjaminpwarren.github.io/README.md

 3. Open a terminal and go to the folder.
 4. Run `npm install http-server -g` (check http-server options if you need to choose a specific port).
 5. Run `http-server`.
+6. Open browser to one of the addresses output from the previous command.

 Note: http-server is not listed as a dependency in a package.json file as it's the kind of thing one installs globally AND you might choose to use different software to run a server.
 The software is irrelevant, it's just